GuanceCloud/guance-docs/docs/en/datakit/prom_remote_write.md

   tags_ignore_regex = ["xxxx"]
 ```

-You can rename some of the tag names that an indicator already has by configuring `tags_rename`, as follows:
+You can rename some of the tag names that an metric already has by configuring `tags_rename`, as follows:

 ```toml
   ## tags to rename